Hollywood production workers announce Monday strike unless they win concessions on bathroom and meal breaks

 “The pace of bargaining doesn’t reflect any sense of urgency,” Loeb said in a statement.
 “Without an end date, we could keep talking forever.
 Our members deserve to have their basic needs addressed now.”

-“This will be one of the largest work stoppages that most of the country will take notice of,” Schuler said.
+“This will be one of the largest work stoppages that most of the country will take notice of,” Shuler said.
 “Film and television has been a baseline for most people [during the pandemic], and these are the people that actually make that content happen, so we will stand with them in solidarity.
 We will use the full breadth and power of the labor movement to make sure that these companies are feeling the pain.”

 The Alliance of Motion Picture and Television Producers said it has offered a “generous comprehensive package,” including expanded rest periods, and nearly $400 million to address a pension and health plan deficit during the negotiations.